PRISM: Video Dataset Condensation with Progressive Refinement and Insertion for Sparse Motion: Experiment

 \subsection{Experimental Setting}

+\textbf{Backbone and Metric.} Following the established protocol in the pioneering work of video dataset condensation, we employ miniC3D, comprising 4 Conv3D layers, as our default backbone for all training stages.
+We report the mean of three independent evaluations to ensure statistical significance.
+For miniUCF and HMDB51, we measure top-1 accuracy, while for Kinetics-400 and Something-Something V2, we utilize top-5 accuracy.

+\textbf{Initialization and Training.} One of the distinct differences with prior video dataset condensation is our choice of initialization.
+While methods like DM~\citep{dm_2023} typically initialize synthetic samples from random real frames, we initialize PRISM from Gaussian noise.
+This choice reflects our holistic philosophy by allowing the model to synthesize the entire spatiotemporal structure from scratch, guided by the dataset's distribution rather than starting from a pre-existing spatial state.

-For all of the experiments, we employ miniC3D, which comprises 4 Conv3D layers, as our backbone architecture following the pioneering work in video dataset condensation.
-Unlike DM~\cite{dm_2023}, PRISM is initialized from Gaussian noise rather than initializing to a random real frame from the dataset.
-We report the mean of three evaluations for each experiment, measuring top-1 accuracy for miniUCF and HMDB51, and top-5 accuracy for Kinetics-400 and Something-Something V2.
-We compare our method against three coreset selection methods (random selection, Herding~\cite{herding_2009}, and K-Center~\cite{kcenter-2017}), an image dataset condensation methods (DM~\cite{dm_2023}), and a video dataset condensation method (Wang et al.~\cite{video_distillation_2024}) the first and the only video dataset condensation method.
-We evaluate performance under different condensation ratios, measured as Videos Per Class (VPC).
+\textbf{Baselines.} We benchmark PRISM against three coreset selection methods (random selection, Herding~\citep{herding_2009}, and K-Center~\citep{kcenter-2017}), an image dataset condensation method (DM~\citep{dm_2023}), and a video dataset condensation method (Wang et al.~\citep{video_distillation_2024}) the first and the only video dataset condensation method.
+We evaluate performance under varying Videos Per Class (VPC).
 Note that the VPC follows the notation of Images Per Class (IPC) in image dataset condensation and that PRISM, in most cases, will have fewer frames than 16 frames, as we are only adding frames when required.
 During inference, we leverage the index position for each saved vector, which is saved with the frames, with negligible memory consumption.
 Our experiments employ the SGD optimizer with a momentum of 0.95 for all methods.
-The hyperparameters, including the learning rates, are detailed in the supplementary material~\ref{supple:hyperparameter}.
+The $\epsilon$ is set to 0.
+We found this value to be a robust default, as our gradient-guided criterion is primarily concerned with directional misalignment rather than its precise magnitude.
+A detailed sensitivity analysis on the choice of $\epsilon$ is provided in the supplementary material along with other detailed analysis.